mcdonc/breakonthru/README.txt

 Does the person who presses the front door button hear a phone dialing?
 Yes.

 What happens if somebody spams the callbutton?
-Pages are throttled to one every 20 seconds (configurable in an argument to the pager process).
+Pages are throttled to one every 30 seconds (configurable in client.ini via page_throttle_duration).

 There is no "not answering" message played or voicemail box set up in Asterisk to handle never-answered calls from the front door.
 It's possible to do, I just didn't.